 Sydney, 1st July, 2015 – Objects in Space is a open-world space-trading game where the combat is treated less like ships are World War II dogfighters and more like they’re Cold War submarines.
 Rather than looking out of a view screen and looking straight ahead, players will be poring over scanner arrays trying to discern asteroids from foes, or trying to use nebulas to run and hide if an enemy detects them first.

-“Space is big,” noted Rohan Harris*, co-founder of Flat Earth Games, in one of his more accurate moments.
+“Space is big,” noted Elissa Harris*, co-founder of Flat Earth Games, in one of her more accurate moments.
 “Really big.
 You wont believe how vastly, hugely, mind-bogglingly big it is.
 So all the combat in Objects in Space takes place well outside of visual range.”

 The game takes place many dozens of lightyears away from Earth in the Apollo cluster, a self-sufficient new home for ambitious settlers which has decayed from the utopia it was intended to be.
 It is now a fractious place filled with warring nations, massive corporations and corrupt governments.
 In the middle are the low-lifes.
 The traders, the smugglers, the miners, the pirates, the privateers and the freelancers.
 And you.
 You are nobody.
 And in a place as unforgiving as Apollo, it’s likely to stay that way.